numba/numba/docs/source/cuda/cuda_array_interface.rst

   are not the default stream for their parameters, because doing so would violate the requirements for a Producer.

-  - Warning the user when they do this could be added, the present implementation is a minimal prototype to help illustrate the interface specification.
+  - Warning the user when they do this could be added.
+The present implementation is a minimal prototype to help illustrate the interface specification.

 - There is presently no option in Numba for the User to override synchronization semantics.
-This may be added to the implementation at a later stage.
+This may be added to the implementation in future.

 Lifetime management